 Please note that we are on federal lands, and federal law (not California law) takes precedence.

 What fun extra stuff do you have planned?

-Anyone who has attended in the past knows that we do some really fun stuff when we’re not working hard helping the nonprofits; hikes, meditation sessions, dance class, and more.
-We’ve volun-told Casey (begged) to teach dancing again this year and in reverting back to childhood, Aaron is planning on doing some fun adult coloring and we’ve heard that there may even be some fun Ruby by the Bay themed coloring books too!
-If you have an idea for something you’d like to do or lead, jump into the #evening-fun channel on slack!
+Anyone who has attended in the past knows that we do some really fun stuff when we’re not working hard helping the nonprofits; hikes, meditation sessions, dance class, grown-up coloring books, and more.
+If you have an idea for something you’d like to do or lead, join us on slack!
 Don’t worry, we’ll still have plenty of time for karaoke, werewolf, and the other standbys!

 What does my registration go toward?

 We are a break-even event.
 Venue costs run about $330 per person – and that’s just for meals and lodging.
 Snacks (like s’mores making!), earplugs, nametags, office supplies, and other minutia aren’t included in that cost.
 It turns out conferences require a lot of funds to put on!
 Your registration fees go directly into funding the conference, and sponsorships (from organizations and individuals) help bring in our project partners and scholarship recipients.